Homomorphisms to 3-manifold groups: The Collapsed Space

-It is straightforward to check (using projections to the collapsing locus) that the Gromov product at each point of concatenation is at most $2\delta$, and that each of the paths in this concatenation, except possibly the first and last, have length greater than $12\delta$ (since $K \ge 40\delta > 24\delta$).
-Therefore, by \cite[Lemma 4.9]{AGM_msqt} (with $l = 2\delta$), the Hausdorff distance between this concatenation and $\gamma_2$ is at most $7\delta$, and the result follows. \end{proof}
+Using Lemmas~\ref{lem:w close} and \ref{lem:z far} it is straightforward to check that the Gromov product at each point of concatenation is at most $2\delta$.
+It is also clear that each of the paths in this concatenation, except possibly the first and last, have length greater than $12\delta$ (since $K \ge 40\delta > 24\delta$).
+Therefore, by \cite[Lemma 4.9]{AGM_msqt} (with $l = 2\delta$), the Hausdorff distance between this concatenation and $\gamma_2$ is at most $7\delta$.
+This together with the last statement of the previous paragragh implies that $\gamma_1 \in N(\gamma_2,9\delta)$ and the proposition follows. \end{proof}

 The following is similar to \cite[Lemma 4.8]{farb:relhyp}. \begin{lemma} There exists $D_1$ satisfying the following: Let $x, y\in \Coll(\Gamma)$ and let $\gamma_2=[x, y]$ be $\Coll(\Gamma)$--geodesic and $\widetilde{\gamma_2}$ be its lift.
 Let $\widetilde{x}, \widetilde{y} \in \bH^\ast$ be lifts of $x, y$, respectively.
 Let $\widetilde{\gamma_1}=[\widetilde{x}, \widetilde{y}]$ and $\gamma_1=q_\Gamma(\widetilde{\gamma_1})$.
 If precisely one of $\{\gamma_1,\gamma_2\}$ penetrates a component $U$ of the collapsed set then $d_{\bH^\ast}\left(e(\gamma_i, U),o(\gamma_i, U)\right) \le D_1$. \end{lemma}